Niger: First military regime (1974–1991)

-Kountché sought to create a 'development society', funded mostly by the uranium mines in Agadez Region.
+Kountché sought to create a "development society", funded mostly by the uranium mines in Agadez Region.
 Parastatal companies were created, infrastructure (building and new roads, schools, health centres) constructed, and there was corruption in government agencies, which Kountché did not hesitate to punish.
 In the 1980s, Kountché began cautiously loosening the grip of the military, with some relaxation of state censorship and attempts made to 'civilianise' the regime.
 The economic boom ended following the collapse in uranium prices, and IMF-led austerity and privatisation measures provoked opposition by some Nigeriens.
 In 1985, a Tuareg revolt in Tchintabaraden was suppressed.
-Kountché died in November 1987 from a brain tumour, and was succeeded by his chief of staff, Col. Ali Saibou who was confirmed as Chief of the Supreme Military Council four days later.
+Kountché died in November 1987 from a brain tumour and was succeeded by his chief of staff, Colonel Ali Saibou who was confirmed as Chief of the Supreme Military Council.

-Saibou curtailed the most repressive aspects of the Kountché era (such as the secret police and media censorship), and set about introducing a process of political reform under the overall direction of a single party (the Mouvement National pour la Société du Développement, or MNSD).
-A Second Republic was declared and a new constitution was drawn up, which was adopted following a referendum in 1989.
-General Saibou became the first president of the Second Republic after winning the presidential election on 10 December 1989.
+Saibou curtailed the most repressive aspects of the Kountché era (such as the secret police and media censorship) and set about introducing a process of political reform under the overall direction of a single party (the Mouvement National pour la Société du Développement, or MNSD).
+A Second Republic was declared, and a new constitution was drawn up, which was adopted following a referendum in 1989.
+Saibou became president of the Second Republic after winning the 1989 presidential election.

-President Saibou's efforts to control political reforms failed in the face of trade union and student demands to institute a multi-party democratic system.
+Saibou's efforts to control political reforms failed in the face of trade union and student demands to institute a multi-party democratic system.
 On 9 February 1990, a violently repressed student march in Niamey led to the death of three students, which led to increased national and international pressure for further democratic reform.
 The Saibou regime acquiesced to these demands by the end of 1990.
-Meanwhile, trouble re-emerged in Agadez Region when a group of armed Tuaregs attacked the town of Tchintabaraden (seen by some as the start of the first Tuareg Rebellion), prompting a military crackdown which led to deaths (the precise numbers are disputed, with estimates ranging from 70 to up to 1,000).
+Meanwhile, trouble re-emerged in Agadez Region when a group of armed Tuaregs attacked Tchintabaraden (seen by some as the start of the first Tuareg Rebellion), prompting a military crackdown which led to deaths (the precise numbers are disputed, with estimates ranging from 70 to up to 1,000).

 Ali Saibou, President 1987–93, helped oversee the transition from military to civilian rule.